 Why You Have to be Careful?

-While convenience is a major perk for smart homes, the other side of the coin here is the security breaches that steal away your privacy.
+While convenience is a significant perk for smart homes, the other side is the security breaches that steal your privacy.
 For example, if you have a smart camera at your home that is continuously monitoring your house, it can also upload the footage on some server that could be hackable.
 So how to protect your smart home from hackers?

-Hackers can steal away your information first, and the rest is in their hands regarding what to do with the information they have about you.
+Hackers can steal your information first, and the rest is in their hands regarding what to do with the information they have about you.

 So what can you do to secure your smart home?
-Here are some of the best tips to protect your smart home from hackers.
+Here are some tips to protect your smart home from hackers.

 Use Different Passwords for Every Account

-To protect your smart home from hackers, a basic idea is to have a very different password for every consideration you have.
+A fundamental principle for protecting your smart home from hackers is to use a unique password for each device you have.
 Smart products are connected to the software.
-While it could be convenient to have a similar password for each account, you could compare it to an individual serving the data on a plate to the hacker.
+While having a similar password for each account could be convenient, you could compare it to an individual serving the data on a plate to the hacker.